Environmental impact

 Environmental performance

 BW Offshore is engaged in the transition to renewable energy sources.
-This both poses new risks and creates opportunities to leverage four decades of offshore development and operations experience to develop new low-impact solutions for clean energy production.
+Alongside our core FPSO business, we monitor developments in renewable and low‑carbon energy and assess how our offshore experience can be applied to new low-impact solutions for clean energy production.

 BW Offshore fleet operations seek to reduce waste by strengthening material inventories management, establishing systems to reduce inefficiencies.
 Offshore personnel and onshore support teams have access to digital systems that track inventory stocks including procurement and use of materials over time.
 This digital system makes it easier to visualise inventory stock flows, plan and optimise procurement.